Yep, all 5 films into one review. Why? Because the films try to be grand and epic, and lengthy.

 And for the record, most of that “female empowerment” speech given in that trailer isn’t in the fucking film.
 And that girl is definitely not the main protagonist.
 She’s in roughly 30% of the film, maybe less.
 Basically the equivalent to Jon Turturo’s character in the 2nd film, minus dropping the pants for a partial-ass shot (that would be too weird and perverted on a number of levels, considering her age and all).
 There’s another British chick who gets more screen time than her, and is much more relevant to the plot, and seems more needed in this film than this girl does.
 So yeah, she got on my nerves.
 We’ve seen characters like her in several movies in the past, and it usually never works unless she’s the main character, even then it’s questionable.
 There’s also a small pro-illegal alien message in there too, and pro-diversity with the diverse cast of kids who show up in the illegal zone.

 The other annoying character in this film was Anthony Hopkins.
 I hate to say it, but his attempts at humor were grating on the nerves.
 In fact, the humor in general hits far less often than in the previous films.
-Not just in a laughs per-hour ratio, considering this film is over 3 hours long.
-No, I’m talking about the entire film, the humor fall flat more often than in any other Transformer film.
+Not just in a laughs per-hour ratio, no, I’m talking about the entire film.
+The humor fall flat more often than in any other Transformer film.

 I mean, come on, Anthony Hopkins in a Michael Bay movie?
 This should have been so ludicrous and ridiculous that it worked.
 But it doesn’t.
 It would’ve been better if he played a human villain like Kelsey Grammar in the previous film, only channeling his inner Hannibal Lector.
 Why the fuck couldn’t we get that!?